Flag of Sweden: Use outside Sweden

 The flag of Sweden appears in coat of arms of Finland's province Southwest Finland.

 The flag of Wilmington, Delaware in the United States is modelled after the Swedish flag in remembrance of the short-lived colony of New Sweden, with the cross affixed with the seal of the city.
 The flag of Philadelphia, Pennsylvania, which also lies within historic New Sweden, is a vertical triband rather than a Nordic Cross, but the blue and yellow colours of the flag were chosen to commemorate the Swedish settlement of the region.
-The flag of Verona (Italy) resembles the flag of Sweden in colours and features.
-The former flag has a symmetric yellow cross, although the similarities between the two flags may be historically unrelated.

-According to a legend, the Argentine football team, Boca Juniors' flag and colours were inspired by the flag of Sweden.
+According to a legend, the Argentine football team Boca Juniors' flag and colours were inspired by the flag of Sweden.

 The seal of the Municipal Council of Shanghai International Settlement incorporated the 1844 Swedish civil ensign.

 Rules for displaying the Swedish flag

 When used from a stand-alone flagpole, the size of the flag is recommended to have a width equalling a fourth of the height of the pole.
 When used from a flagpole extending from a building, the flag is recommended to have a width equalling a third of the height (length) of the pole.

 The times and rules for raising and lowering the Swedish flag are as follows: